-In the beginning you must meditate on the channels and chakras as described above until you become thoroughly familiar with them.
+In the beginning you must meditate on the channels above until you become thoroughly familiar with them. and chakras as (descrik oed

 TRAINING IN THE CHANNELS

 Another meditation we should do to prepare for inner fire is to train in the channels; this prevents hindrances and encourages the air energies to enter the central channel.
 Although it is not mentioned in Having the Three Convictions, this technique is recommended by many lamas.
 As a horse trains for a race, we train ourselves to ride on the wind-energy horse by traveling up and down the central channel investigating everything.